|

 Steps to convert stock brackets to alternator mount

 1. Disconnect the battery.
-It’s a little easier to work in the area of the generator if the negative cable is removed.
+Its a little easier to work in the area of the generator if the negative cable is removed.

 2. Disconnect the harness from the generator.